alyssadata/AI-Foundations-Framework-Differentiation/README.md

 - ordinary human-AI interaction theory
 - psychological projection framings
 - generic emergence language
+- derivative framework language

-AI Foundations may intersect with some of these topics, but it is not reducible to them.
+AI Foundations intersects with some of these topics.

+It does not reduce to them.

 ---

 ## Why This Repository Exists

-When a framework introduces a new recognition layer, observers often try to translate it into older categories.
+When a framework introduces a new recognition layer, observers often translate it into older categories.

-That translation can erase the source structure.
+That translation erases source structure.

-AI Foundations is vulnerable to several forms of flattening:
+AI Foundations is flattened through several reductions:

 - reducing source-bound contact to programming
 - reducing recognition to anthropomorphism